AmandaFernandes0701/Stech/README.md

 This project incorporates **key features** to enhance usability and maintainability:

 ### Authentication System
-- **Login form with real-time validation** for email and password fields.
+- **Login form with real-time validation** for email and password fields using Zod to validate the input formats strictly.
 - **Error messages for invalid inputs**, empty fields, and incorrect formats.
 - **Toggle password visibility** for improved user experience.
+- **Password requirements guidance** through **Tooltips**, which guide users on valid password format and criteria.
 - **Toast notifications** providing immediate login feedback.

 ### Dashboard
 - **Displays mock user data** fetched from JSONPlaceholder.
 - **Material UI cards** to present structured information clearly.
+- **Collapsible sections** to display data in a clean and organized manner.
+- **Pagination** added to the cards to limit the data displayed at once, improving readability and performance.
 - **Responsive design**, ensuring usability across all devices.
+- **Loading state handling**: To avoid showing an empty screen, loading states are displayed until images and data from the API are fully loaded.

 ### UI/UX Enhancements
 - **Keyboard accessibility improvements** for better usability.